On calculating the slice genera of 11- and 12-crossing knots: Introduction

 \section{Introduction}

+For a knot $K$ in $S^3$ the \emph{smooth slice genus} $\gsm(K)$ is the minimal possible genus of a compact oriented surface smoothly and properly embedded into $B^4$ with boundary~$K$.
+A knot $K$ is said to be \emph{smoothly slice} if $\gsm(K)$ is zero.
+Replacing the condition `smooth' by `locally flat' yields the so-called \emph{topological slice genus} $\gtop(K)$, and the notion of \emph{topologically slice} knots.
+Since a smoothly embedded surface is necessarily locally flat, we always have the inequality $\gtop(K) \leq \gsm(K)$.
+However, in general, $\gtop(K)$ can be strictly smaller than $\gsm(K)$, as was first seen as a consequence of the work of Freedman and Donaldson on 4-manifolds.
+For example, the $(-3,5,7)$-pretzel knot is known to be topologically, but not smoothly, slice \cite{rasmussen10khovanov}.
+Knots for which the smooth and topological slice genera differ are of particular interest: they exhibit the divergence of smooth and topological behaviour in four dimensions, allowing, for example, the construction of exotic $\mathbb{R}^4$'s \cite[\S9.4]{GompfStip}.

+While the three-dimensional genus of a knot can be calculated using Haken's algorithm or knot Floer homology, it is a hard problem, for which no algorithm is known, to calculate the smooth or topological slice genus of a given knot.
+Over the years, a rich variety of tools that can be used in the calculation of slice genera have been devised.
+For the topological slice genus, these include Freedman's disk theorem, which asserts that any knot with Alexander polynomial one is topologically slice \cite{Freedman_82_TheTopOfFour-dimensionalManifolds}, as well as lower bounds coming from various knot signatures \cite{Kauffman76signature,Levine1969,tristram_1969}, Casson-Gordon invariants \cite{CassonGordon_86} and $L^2$-invariants \cite{Cha_08_TopMinGenusandL2}.
+For the smooth slice genus, notable lower bounds include those arising from gauge theory \cite{KronheimerMrowka_Gaugetheoryforemb}, Heegaard Floer homology \cite{MR2026543} and Khovanov homology \cite{rasmussen10khovanov}.

 This paper contains the results of efforts to determine unknown\footnote{Unknown = `listed as unknown on KnotInfo \cite{Knotinfo} at the time of writing'.} values of the smooth and topological slice genus for 11- and 12-crossing knots.

 In order to determine the slice genus of a knot one needs to produce an upper bound, typically by exhibiting a surface cobounding the knot, and then establishing a lower bound which shows that surface has optimal genus.
 We apply a variety of methods to produce new upper and lower bounds.

 Our lower bounds come from two sources.
 The first is an invariant $t$ due to Taylor, which is a lower bound for the topological slice genus.
 Though $t$ is determined by the Seifert form, it is generally difficult to compute.
 In order to apply it, we deduce from $t$ a new, computable obstruction to $\gtop \leq 1$ by applying the theory of quadratic forms over the $p$-adic numbers to the symmetrization of the Seifert form.
 Our other source of lower bounds is Donaldson's diagonalization theorem, from which we obtain an obstruction to the smooth slice genus being equal to the signature bound, i.e.~$\gsm = |\sigma| / 2$ for alternating knots.